 The bottom line is that there really isn’t much “gringo pricing” in Medellín or in other cities in Colombia if you are properly educated about prices.
 I have lived in Medellín for over eight years and have traveled to Colombia since 2006.
 And in all this time I have rarely encountered gringo pricing.
 But I have taken the time to educate myself about prices so I am not taken advantage of.

 I have seen many videos on YouTube that warn about gringo pricing in Medellín.
 However, in many cases these are scaremongering and trying to attract more views.
-If you educate yourself about taxi fares in Medellín, real estate market prices and Avianca’s domestic fare trick, it’s unlikely you will be taken advantage of with much gringo pricing in Medellín.
+If you educate yourself about taxi fares in Medellín, real estate market prices, beware of gringo-owned firms and understand Avianca’s domestic fare trick, it’s unlikely you will be taken advantage of with much gringo pricing in Medellín.